 In this article, we offer our thoughts on market size analysis.
 Market size analysis is the process of estimating the demand for your product or service within a particular market.
 It’s an essential component of any strategic marketing planning.

-Market size analysis allows you to understand the size of a target market and in turn, enables you to evaluate the opportunities waiting for you, and accurately plan your marketing approach and investments.
-Market size analysis allows you to assess the potential strengths and weaknesses of that marketplace and implement effective strategies to improve your following competitive advantage.
+Market size analysis allows you to understand the size of a market and in turn, enables you to evaluate the opportunities waiting for you.
+And subsequently, accurately plan your marketing approach and investments.
+Market size analysis allows you to assess the potential strengths and weaknesses of that marketplace and implement effective strategies to improve your competitive advantage.

 Analysis should include a list of organisations you could consider as competitors in the market, assess how much market share they hold and determine why they are in that market in the first place.
 Is it the primary market these competitors work in?
 Analyse how much are they going to fight to maintain their slice of the pie.